-If you’re opening an account for yourself, open an individual account.
-If you’re opening a savings account with another person, such as your spouse or your child, you should open a joint account.
+If you want a savings account just for yourself, open an individual account.
+If you’re opening the account with another person, such as your spouse or your child, you should open a joint account.

 4. Fund your account

-On top of the minimum opening deposit, some savings accounts charge a monthly maintenance fee that can eat away at your savings.
-To avoid these fees, many banks require that the account holder have a minimum balance of a few hundred dollars.
+In addition to an opening deposit, some savings accounts charge a monthly maintenance fee that can eat away at your savings.
+Some banks require that the account holder have a minimum balance of a few hundred dollars to avoid this fee.

-When you’re opening an account, make sure you deposit enough to meet the minimum opening deposit and keep a big enough account balance to avoid any maintenance fees.
+When you’re opening an account, make sure you deposit enough to meet the minimum opening deposit and maintain a sufficient balance to avoid any maintenance fees.

 5. Submit your application